Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 6-4 record against the spread while going 6-4 overall over their past 10 contests.
+- The Celtics are 5-5 against the spread and 5-5 overall over their past 10 contests.

-- The Celtics have gone over the total in seven of their past 10 contests.
+- Eight of Celtics' past 10 games have gone over the total.

 - Boston has a 39-21 record against the spread and a 48-12 record overall when putting up more than 110.9 points.